business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 VoIP converts your voice into a digital signal that’s transmitted over the internet.

-You can use regular phones with VoIP services, but an adapter is necessary to transmit your voice over a VoIP service.
-There are also specialized VoIP phones that contain an adapter, or you can make VoIP calls directly from your computer.
+You can use regular phones with VoIP services, but an adapter is necessary to transmit your voice over a VoIP service (some phones have an adapter already built in; check before you purchase).
+Alternatively, you can make VoIP calls directly from your computer.

 VoIP technology vs. landline phones